Patent Cooperation Treaty Kit

 The Canadian Intellectual Property Office (CIPO) plays a role at both the international phase and national phase of the PCT system.
 These roles include:

-The Patent Office has three distinct roles during the international phase:
+CIPO's Patent Office has three distinct roles during the international phase.

-If the applicant, or one applicant from a group of applicants, is a national or resident of Canada, the application may be filed with CIPO.
-The filing of an application must be in one of Canada's two official languages, either English or French.
-You must use Canadian currency to pay the transmittal, international filing and search fees within one month of receipt of the international application.
+If you or one applicant from your group of applicants is a national or resident of Canada, the application may be filed with CIPO.
+You must file the application in either English or French.
+You must use Canadian currency to pay the transmittal, international filing and search fees within one month of receiving the international application.
 These and further requirements are outlined in WIPO's PCT Guide.
 Here are the four steps involved:

 - Step 1